EthanMcBloxxer/ethanmcbloxxer.github.io/about.md

 Because of my exploiting with Roblox, I had a contact that gave me a pirated version of the game when the source was leaked.
 I played it a little bit, and didn't really understand the craze.
 I now have a legitimate copy, as Epic Games gave it away for free.

 I was also later introduced to [Rocket League](https://www.rocketleague.com/) by my stepsister.
 I got it from Epic Games, as this was about the time Season 2.1 was in full effect.
 I started to play it all the time, and got okay skills.
 I'm still a Platinum 1 in 1v1s, but have a Diamond 3's MMR in casual.
 I guess it was my teammates all along.

+Quite a while later during my great GNULinux migration, I did some configuration on WINE and [Lutris](https://lutris.net/).
+I more or less hack the games to work here now.

 ## Photoshop